jinyibin/uav-test/README.txt

-make sure use "exit" to exit the program every time,so that you can save the flying status data received into the flying_status.csv and flying_status.raw.
+make sure use "exit" to exit the program every time,so that you can save the flying status data received into the flying_status.csv and flying_status.raw. or use "save" command to save flying status data

 if you want to send way point data ,please add way point data in the wp_init.csv, you can set task field to 0x01 for test.